 ASCII in protocol.
-The IQ810 can act as a slave indicator to another IQ810 instrument.
-One IQ810 instrument must be setup for continuous ASCII Out and the other IQ810 must be setup for ASCII IN.
+The instrument can act as a slave indicator to another by setting up one instrument for continuous ASCII Out and the other to ASCII IN.

 Modbus RTU protocol.
 See section for more details.

 Modbus ASCII protocol.
 See section for more details.